Mah: In tradition

 Coinage of Kushan ruler Huvishka, with the Lunar deity Mah (Mao) on the reverse, 2nd century CE.
 The lunar crescent appears behind the shoulders.

 Herodotus states that the moon was the tutelary divinity of the Iranian expatriates residing in Asia Minor.

 The divinity Mah appears together with Mithra on Kushan coins.

 In the Zoroastrian calendar, the twelfth day of the month is dedicated to and is under the protection of the Moon.

 The Moon plays a prominent role in Zoroastrian cosmogony, in particular as described in detail in the Bundahishn, a text finished in the 12th century.
-The legend runs as follows: Ahriman (Av: Angra Mainyu) incites Jeh (Jahi) the primeval whore to kill the primordial bovine Gawiewdad (Av.
+The legend runs as follows: Ahriman (Av: Angra Mainyu) incites Jeh the primeval whore to kill the primordial bovine Gawiewdad (Av.
 Gavaevodata).
 Jeh does as told, but as the creature lies dying, the chihr is rescued and placed in the care of the moon.
 This chihr is then the "prototype" (karb) of all creatures of the animal world.

 In the hierarchy of yazatas, the Moon is the assistant (or 'cooperator', hamkar) of Vohu Manah (MP: Bahman), the Amesha Spenta of animal welfare, in particular of cattle.
 The identification with Vohu Manah - the hypostasis of "Good Purpose" or "Good Mind" - is reflected in other texts where the moon is associated with mental harmony and inner peace.
 (Note: Mah is also the Persian language name of a species of fish, which gives rise to the Persian language expression, az mah ta mahi, "from the moon to the mah-fish", to mean "everything".
 That expression has its origin in Persian mythology, where the world is believed to sit on a rock, on the back of a bull, on a kamkam, on the back of the mah fish, on water, on wind, and on the veil of darkness.